mpodles/iFabric/README.md

 ### 1. Topology:

 Topology is made out of *P4* switches, SDN controllers and *Nodes* connected to them.
-On hardware level, we can currently distinguish two types of links: switch-interconnections and *Nodes* to switches connections. .
+On physical level, we can currently distinguish two types of links: switch-interconnections and *Nodes* to switches connections.
 For *Node* it means that, it can be connected to any switchport on any switch with as many links per switch as it needs.

 Nodes we might have in our first example could be:
 - *email_server*